-- One easy way to fix this problem is to check the Task Manager for problematic processes.
+- One easy way to fix this problem is to check the Task Manager for complex processes.

-- Disabling Startup programs and turning off SysMain will also help you get rid of the problem.
+- Disabling Startup programs and turning off SysMain will help eliminate the problem.

 With Windows 11 available, users hurried to upgrade and try out the new operating system.
-Some of them wrote us about their concern regarding the high RAM usage while the PC is idle.
+However, some of them wrote us about their concern regarding the high RAM usage in Windows 11 while the PC is idle.

-It is not uncommon for different problems to emerge during the development and early releases of Windows or any kind of software/hardware for the matter.
+It is not uncommon for different problems to emerge during the development and early releases of Windows or any software/hardware.

-While this problem’s root could be concerning, it’s most likely an oversight from the dev team and will most likely be patched or fixed in the near future.
+While this problem’s root could be concerning, it’s most likely an oversight from the dev team and will most likely be patched or fixed shortly.

 Is 80% RAM usage bad?

-If you noticed that your RAM usage is about 80% or more, you shouldn’t be concerned right away.
-Your RAM is most likely being used by all the software you have running at the moment.
+If you notice that your RAM usage is about 80% or more, you shouldn’t be concerned immediately.
+All the currently running software will most likely use your RAM.

-For example, if you are using Google Chrome, and you have multiple opened tabs, your RAM usage will naturally skyrocket, and it’s not concerning.
+For example, if you are using Google Chrome and have multiple opened tabs, your RAM usage will naturally skyrocket, and it’s not concerning.

-High RAM should never be considered a problem unless there are no apps opened and the computer is experiencing this while idle, in which case there are many reasons.
+High RAM should never be considered a problem unless no apps are opened, and the computer is experiencing this while idle; in this case, there are many reasons.

 1. Check the RAM usage in the Task Manager